Child 44 (film): Ban in some former USSR republics

 Ukrainian film director and producer Alexander Rodnyansky criticised the decision not to release Child 44 as bad for the country's film industry.
 "Before, films where Soviet and Russian heroes were presented not in the best way have been released in Russia, but nothing similar happened.
 Now everything to do with history should clearly fit into a kind of framework set by the culture ministry."

-As the Baltic states of Estonia, Latvia and Lithuania were occupied by the Soviet Union and as members of the EU, they officially received the film release.
+In Baltic states of Estonia, Latvia and Lithuania, which are EU members, the film was released.